Pesticide Container Recycling Program for Registrants of Agricultural/Structural Use Products

 The Department of Pesticide Regulation (DPR) is responsible for estimating a recycling rate for HDPE containers.
 How is the rate determined?
 The rate consists of a three-year rolling average calculated by dividing the "actual pounds of HDPE containers collected in California" by the "pounds of HDPE containers sold into California."
 DPR currently uses data from the Ag Container Recycling Council to calculate this rate, which represents approximately 90% of the containers recycled in California.

-The Estimated Recycling Rate is 45% based on a three-year rolling average for years 2020, 2021, and 2022.
+The Estimated Recycling Rate is 48% based on a three-year rolling average for years 2020, 2021, and 2022.
 DPR uses the most recent data to complete the three-year rolling average.
 The accuracy of the recycling rate may be impacted due to many factors including but not limited to: product sold into California and then resold into other states, weather impacts, container size trends, crop changes, and inventory carry over.
 These numbers do reflect the impacts of COVID and the reduced containers recycled in 2020 and 2021.
+A reporting error has been corrected which increased the recycling rate for 2022.

 For content questions, contact: